Azizah-Giwa/TikTok-Project/README.md

 - Claim videos are more strictly policed than opinion videos
 - Authors must comply with a stricter set of rules if they post a claim than if they post an opinion

 Also, it should be noted that there's no way of knowing if claim videos are inherently more likely than opinion videos to result in author bans, or if authors who post claim videos are more likely to post videos that violate terms of service.
-Finally, while we can use this data to draw conclusions about banned/active authors, we cannot draw conclusions about banned videos.
+Finally, while I can use this data to draw conclusions about banned/active authors, I cannot draw conclusions about banned videos.
 There's no way of determining whether a particular video caused the ban, and banned authors could have posted videos that complied with the terms of service.

 I will continue investigating engagement levels, now focusing on author_ban_status.
 I will calculate the median video share count of each author ban status.